An Introduction to Our Herd

 The goats get a little handful of goat feed, but they’re already pretty plump!
 Those ladies eat a lot more than just grass.

-In terms of water, the previous owners put in an automatic watering system (which fills up on its own, kind of like the little water spigot at the dentist).
+In terms of water, the previous owners put in an automatic watering system.
+It fills up on its own, kind of like the little water spigot at the dentist.

 We just clean it out every couple days.
 It’s also heated, so their water doesn’t freeze in the winter.
 Super easy!